HuseenKhan/Node_density_VS_FER_CSMA_CA/README.md

 # Introduction
 This project analyzes how node density impacts the collision rate in CSMA/CA-based networks.
 Although CSMA/CA operates on a listen-before-talk mechanism, collisions still occur in IEEE 802.11 networks, which can significantly reduce the overall network throughput.
-In this project, the assumption is made that all nodes can sense each other and that the network is saturated.
+In this project, the assumption is made that all nodes can sense each other, the network is saturated and MCS is fixed (i.e., no Rate Adaptation algorithm).
 Under such conditions, collisions primarily occur when two or more nodes select the same backoff value.
 As the number of nodes in the network increases, the probability of two nodes selecting the same backoff value also increases, resulting in a higher collision rate.